Talon04/homelab-dashboard-api/README.md

 ## 🚀 Goal

-A self-hosted control panel to monitor and manage Docker containers, backups, and service health — eventually integrated with a Discord bot.
+A self-hosted control panel to monitor and manage Docker containers and service health — eventually integrated with a Discord bot.

 ## 📦 Tech